-5.1 Dual-I/O Operation
+5.1 Dual-I/O and Quad-I/O Operation

-The AT25DL161 features a Dual-Input Program mode and a Dual-Output Read mode that allow two bits of data to be clocked into or out of the device every clock cycle to improve throughput.
+The AT25DQ321 features a dual-input program mode and a dual-output read mode that allows two bits of data to be clocked into or out of the device every clock cycle to improve throughputs.
 To accomplish this, both the SI and SO pins are utilized as inputs/outputs for the transfer of data bytes.
-With the Dual-Input Byte/page Program command, the SO pin becomes an input along with the SI pin.
-Alternatively, with the Dual-Output Read Array command, the SI pin becomes an output along with the SO pin.
-For both Dual-I/O commands, the SO pin will be referred to as the SOI (Serial Output/Input) pin and the SI pin will be referred to as the SIO (Serial Input/Output) pin.
+With the Dual-input Byte/Page Program command, the the SO pin becomes an input along with the SI pin.
+Alternatively, with the Dual-output Read Array command, the SI pin becomes an output along with the SO pin.
+For both Dual-I/O commands, the SO pin will be referred to as I/O_1 and the SI pin will be referred to as I/O_0 .